-Most Holocaust survivors alive today (47%) were born in the former Soviet Union (see Figure 2).
+Most Holocaust survivors alive today (52%) were born in the former Soviet Union (see Figure 2).
 Twenty-one percent of survivors were born in Africa, primarily in Morocco, Algeria and Tunisia.
-Twenty-two percent were born in Eastern Europe, including Romania, Hungary, Poland, Czechoslovakia and Yugoslavia.
-Approximately 10% were born in Western Europe, including France, Germany, Austria and Netherlands.
+Eighteen percent were born in Eastern Europe, including Romania, Hungary, Poland, Czechoslovakia and Yugoslavia.
+Nine percent were born in Western Europe, including France, Germany, Austria and Netherlands.
 A very small number of survivors were born outside of these regions.

 This includes those born in Shanghai and others who were born elsewhere but who lived in affected countries during the period of Nazi persecution.

 Those born in Eastern and Western Europe are predominantly pension recipients (see Table 3).
-Eighty-eight percent (88%) of those born in Eastern Europe and 81% of those born in Western Europe receive pensions.
+Seventy-four percent of those born in Eastern Europe and 79% of those born in Western Europe receive pensions.
 In contrast, the overwhelming majority of those born in the FSU, as well as those born in North Africa, are Hardship Fund recipients and receive the Hardship Supplemental payments.
+Eighty-six percent (86%) of those born in the FSU and 96% of those born in North Africa received Hardship Supplemental payments.